lionelclement/Elvex/README.md

 **Elvex** is a **Natural Text Generator**

-It is written by Lionel Clément at Bordeaux - France and released by LaBRI under GNU GPL License.
+It is written by Lionel Clément at Bordeaux University - France and released by LaBRI under GNU GPL License.

 The system is using handwritten *lexicon* and *grammar* as parameters, and a *concept* as an input.
-Finally, it outputs a text in Natural Language that represents exactly the concept.
+Finally, it outputs a text in Natural Language that represents exactly the "concept".
 The "concept" may be the meaning, but also elements of speech like language level, illocutionary acts, enonciative properties, etc.

 programming language used
 -------